Nike (NYSE:NKE) Back On Top With Best-Selling Shoe Of 2017

 Nike Inc (NYSE: NKE)'s mid-market favorite topped the list this year, replacing the Adidas Superstar.
 Part of the appeal of both shoes is that they play well in multiple demographics.

-“Both the Tanjun and (adidas AG (ADR) (OTC: ADDY) Superstar have a greater percentage of women buyers than the total industry does," Powell said, attributing the shoes' success to their popularity with women.
+“Both the Tanjun and adidas AG (ADR) (OTC: ADDYY) Superstar have a greater percentage of women buyers than the total industry does," Powell said, attributing the shoes' success to their popularity with women.

 “I think the Tanjun illustrates that we don’t have a strong fashion trend right now.
 When that happens, things tend to migrate to the more middle-market product like this.
 I think it also says that the brands have figured out that mid-market is a strong channel for them,” Powell said.